ThePravinDeshmukh/Cryptowiser/Answers to technical questions.md

   Also, I really want to structure code properly on fronend.
   At the momemnt, I am logging errors and responses in console.log, I would like to change that too.
+  - I would excrypt connection strings, secrets and move them to vault.

 ## 2.